redhat-cop/gitops-catalog/1password-connect/README.md

 Installs 1Password [Connect](https://developer.1password.com/docs/connect/) and [Operator](https://developer.1password.com/docs/k8s/k8s-operator/).

-Do not use the `base` directory directly, as you will need to create the appropiate Secrets.
+Do not use the `base` directory directly, as you will need to create the appropriate Secrets.
 The current *overlays* available are:

 * [default](aggregate/overlays/default)